vobu/ui5-npm-custom-control/docs/npm-custom-controls.md

 There's also no need to fiddle with `data-sap-ui-resourceroots` in the bootstrap html - the `ui5-tooling` automatically serves `resources/**/*` to the application.

-A note on theming: while UI5 libraries generally contain support for themes, the here presented npm-custom control approach can only include theme-specific optics by [using CSS (LESS) variables.
-Bespoken LESS variables](https://ui5.sap.com/#/topic/45df6dff504647c686ab9ba72af827f6) are recognized by the `ui5-tooling`  at development time!
+A note on theming: while UI5 libraries generally contain support for themes, the here presented npm-custom control approach can only include theme-specific optics by [using CSS variables.
+Bespoken CSS variables](https://github.com/SAP/theming-base-content/blob/master/content/Base/baseLib/sap_fiori_3/css_variables.css) are recognized by the `ui5-tooling` at development time!

 ### 3rd party modules in custom control